 2. A pin also describe the short, and usually thin piece of metal found on the end of a male cable.
 For example, in the picture below to the right, is an example of the end of a VGA connector with pins that connect to the female connector on the computer.

 3. The term pin is also used to describe the small metal pieces on the bottom of a CPU or IC that allows it to connect to a socket or circuit board.
 In the picture below is a close up of a CPU and example of how the pins on the CPU can become bent.

 4. In an Internet browser such as Chrome and Firefox, a pin refers to making a tab smaller and permanent on a browser tab bar.
 Mozilla Firefox refers to these as App tabs.
-In the picture to the right, is an example of a pinned tab, in this case YouTube next to a Computer Hope tab.
+The picture to the right shows an example of a pinned tab, in this case YouTube next to a Computer Hope tab.
 Typically when a tab is pinned you'll only see the favicon.